Marcobruni01/ACTAM-Project/README.md

 - Features for each track include:
   - Adjust volume.
   - Delete the track.
-  - Replay the track (requires prior recording using "Copy on Track").
+  - Replay graphically the track (requires prior recording using "Copy on Track").
 - **Final Export**: Combine all recorded tracks into a single audio file to create a complete song, which can be downloaded only in .WAV format.
 - **Metronome Requirement**: Recording does not start unless the metronome is active, ensuring proper synchronization.
 - **Pre-Roll**: The recording starts after 2 measures to give users time to prepare.